-Milwaukie has historically been a working-class suburb of Portland, with relatively affordable home prices and rents and a mix of housing types.
+Milwaukie has historically been a working-class suburb of Portland, with relatively affordable home prices and rents.
 Population growth was essentially flat between 1990 and 2015, and the city saw little residential development during this period.
-As of 2016, the city had approximately 9,300 housing units, with about 58% being owner-occupied (primarily detached single family residences) and 42% being renter-occupied (in a mix of single-family and multifamily housing types).
+As of 2016, the city had approximately 9,300 housing units, with about 58% being owner-occupied (primarily detached single-unit homes) and 42% being renter-occupied (in a mix of single-unit and multiunit housing types).

-However, between 2000 and 2018, the median home price for Milwaukie increased by 58%.
-For comparison, the median home price during this time frame increased by 122% in the State of Oregon, Also, by 2018 more than half (51%) of Milwaukie renters were considered housing-cost burdened (defined as spending more than 30% of income on housing).
+However, between 2012 and 2018, the median home price for Milwaukie increased by 85%.
+For comparison, the median home price during this time frame increased by 65% in the State of Oregon.
+Also, by 2018 more than half (51%) of Milwaukie renters were considered housing-cost burdened (defined as spending more than 30% of income on housing).
 In April 2016 the City Council declared a housing emergency in Milwaukie, and in May 2017 it identified housing affordability as the number one priority for the 2017-2018 biennium.

-The city has undertaken a number of planning efforts

-related to housing in recent years, including the 2016 Milwaukie Housing Strategies Report and the 2018 Milwaukie Housina Affordability Strategy (MHAS).
+The city has undertaken a number of planning efforts related to housing in recent years, including the 2016 Milwaukie Housing Strategies Report and the 2018 Milwaukie Housing Affordability Strategy (MHAS).
 The 2017 Community Vision called for expanding "middle housing" options throughout the entire city.
 The city has also implemented a number of programs aimed at increasing housing supply and addressing housing affordability.
 These include a construction excise tax (CET) dedicated to affordable housing, property tax abatements for low-income housing or mixed-use developments in Downtown and Central Milwaukie, and feasibility studies and code audits for cottage clusters and accessory dwelling units (ADUs).